What Type Of Government Did Mayans Have

 Conclusion

 The k’uhul ajaw, or divine king, was at the apex of the political structure, wielding both political and religious power.
 The nobility, priesthood, warriors, artisans, and farmers each played essential roles in Mayan society.
 The interactions between city-states were marked by alliances, rivalries, trade, and warfare.
 While the Mayan civilization experienced a period of decline, its legacy endures through its remarkable achievements in mathematics, astronomy, art, and architecture.
-The intricate political dynamics of the Maya continue to fascinate and inspire, offering valuable insights into the complexities of human governance.
+The nuanced political dynamics of the Maya continue to fascinate and inspire, offering valuable insights into the complexities of human governance.

 How do you think the decentralized nature of Mayan government influenced their cultural and intellectual achievements?
 And what lessons can we learn from the Mayan experience about the relationship between political systems and societal sustainability?